KesPatil/ALK_files_2021_PNAS/README.md

 Aggregate of 2.6us metadynamics run in GROMACS 5.0.7 patched with PLUMED 2.3.5 using multiple walker (num_of_walkers=4) metadynamics until the convergence criterion is met for the zones of interest (See section C1 in the SI of  Patil et. al. PNAS 2021<br />

 The output of the metadynamics run are the HILLS files.
 We will have four of them since we used four walkers.
-To get the free energy file from the HILLS use <div class="text-white bg-blue mb-2">
+To get the free energy file from the HILLS use \textbf{plumed sum_hills} action of PLUMED (https://www.plumed.org/doc-v2.5/user-doc/html/sum_hills.html) <br />
-  .sum_hills
-</div> sum_hills action of PLUMED (https://www.plumed.org/doc-v2.5/user-doc/html/sum_hills.html) <br />

 ### 3. Description of the post-processing codes <br />